-• Testing reading fluency and comprehension skills using the reading A to Z running records.

-- Assessing writing acquisition by having students complete an expository, imaginative and persuasive piece of writing. - Assessing student achievement in mathematics for all grades by completing end of unit assessments and CAIE progression tests for Grade 3 to 5.Assessing student achievement in Science for all grades by completing end of unit assessments and CAIE progression tests for Grade 3 to 5.
+- Testing reading fluency and comprehension skills using the reading A to Z running records. - Assessing writing acquisition by having students complete an expository, imaginative and persuasive piece of writing. - Assessing the level at which students are secure in the transferable skills that underpin the Global Perspectives curriculum and the level at which students are secure in the Footprints SLOs by completing termly, end of unit challenges/projects. - Assessing student achievement in mathematics for all grades by completing end of unit assessments and CAIE progression tests for Grade 3 to 5.Assessing student achievement in Science for all grades by completing end of unit assessments and CAIE progression tests for Grade 3 to 5.